iLya2IK/wchttpserver/examples/restjson/README.md

 ## Short description

 The server operates in the REST architecture mode.
 The server can accept POST requests and respond with JSON objects.
-The server simulates a simple online store capable of creating customers, products, and adding products to a customer cart.
+The server simulates a simple online store capable of creating customers, products, and adding/removing products to/from a customer cart.

 In the original demo, a session was created every time you connect to an unknown client with a blank or unrecognized "cid" cookie.
-This example shows a simple workaround by defining an inheritor for the TWCPreAnalizeClientNoSessionJob class.
+This example shows a simple workaround by defining an inheritor for the TWCPreAnalizeNoSessionNoClientJob class.

 ## Server testing